 When determining which heating system is right for your property, two key measurements are used.
 The first is referred to as the heating capacity and it is measured in BTU (British Thermal Units), which in simple terms is defined as the heat required in order to increase the temperature of a pound of water by 1 degree Fahrenheit.
 The second metric is called cubic feet per minute (CFM) and is a measurement of the how much air (in feet) can pass a certain point per minute.
 In combination, these two factors are used to determine the correct sized heating appliance for your particular property.

 The cooling capacity of air conditioning units are typically measured in tons and not BTU’s, with each ton being equivalent to 12,000 British Thermal Unit Per Hour (BTUh).
-The reason for this is an entire subject its own right and if you are interested you can read more about it here.
+The reason for this is an entire subject its own right.

 Just like the heating appliance you choose for your property, it’s important to choose a cooling appliance that will be the right size to meet your needs.
 A HVAC technician will be able to advise you on the types of appliances to best meet the demands of your property.